This feature requires an Advanced, Premium or Enterprise plan.

 Stream via Livestream Studio

-The Connect tab also contains a link to download Livestream Studio, so you can learn more about using this broadcast software, which is included with a Vimeo Premium and Enterprise membership.
+The Connect tab also contains a link to download Livestream Studio, so you can learn more about using this broadcast software, which is included with a Vimeo Premium or Advanced and Enterprise membership.
 The account owner or any team admin on the account can log in and go live from Studio.

 This software has been designed to help with streaming to Vimeo and contains many advanced production features, including those that allow you to stream a presentation.
 For more information on Livestream Studio, please check out the Livestream Help Center.